 Who will be the ultimate winner?
 All three of these companies are developing next-stage technologies that could help prevent the terrorist or lone wolf hoping to bring death and destruction to our public spaces.
 These companies and their advanced technology seem to be the only hope to bring an end to the endless bloodshed America is experiencing.

 I’m betting these technological advancements continue to develop over the next couple years and bring us one step closer to ending the gun violence madness forever.
-Keep an eye on Patriot One, Plymouth Rock and Liberty Defense… as right now, these are the best of breed in this emerging space that seems to be in hyperdrive right now!
+Keep an eye on Patriot One, Plymouth Rock and Liberty Defense… as right now, these are the best of breed in this emerging space that seems to be in hyperdrive!

 MF Williams, Contributor